Simhyeon/gdmarp/README.md

 #### Dropped todos

 Dropped becuase it makes macro usage overly complicated.
 * [ ] Add table alignment option to csv macro
 * [ ] Modify csv macro so that user can input font size

 For legacy support + Space delimited class is not that bad
 * [ ] Change class macro to get inputs delimited by comma not spaces.

+Un-ergonomic to do with simple unix programs or m4 macro processing
+* [ ] Add auto scale macro for texts with external programs